software-students-spring2025/3-python-package-push-then-pull/README.md

 # PopMessage

-A fun and customizable Python package that allows you to create pop-up messages and reminders with your own personalized messages.
-It's like setting reminders or notifications, but with more flexibility and some added fun!
+**PopMessage** is a Python package that enhances your development process with customizable pop-up messages.
+It allows you to display reminders, debug feedback, and fun surprises through pop-ups with random colors and sounds.
+With timer functionality, you can set delays for reminders, while error and debug pop-ups provide real-time feedback on your code.
+Whether you need a moment of wholesome encouragement or a playful surprise, PopMessage adds a unique touch to your coding experience.

 // insert pypi badge [badge](link to workflows)